Dear reader of ADxS.org, please excuse the disruption.

 4. Fight-Flight-Freeze-System (FFFS) according to new RST

 The FFFS correlates with panic and fear (threat), i.e. unconditioned aversive stimuli.
-Primary negative reinforcers are accompanied by negative emotions such as horror, panic and anger and trigger flight, freeze or fight.41
+Primary negative reinforcers are supported by negative emotions such as horror, panic and anger and trigger flight, freeze or fight.41

 The FFFS is anchored in the vegetative nervous system.